oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

                                cpuset name then processes of a job could be killed when another one finishes on the same computer)
- -k, --job-key-file=<FILE>     Use a job key.
-Parameter is the pathname to the
+ -k, --use-job-key             Use a job key.
+If nothing else is specified
-                               secret key, public key is guessed (.pub is appended).
-If file does not already exist, generate it first.
+                               then it generates a ssh key.
+ -i, --import-job-key-from-file=<TXT>
+                               Use this file for the private ssh key and the .pub for the public one
+     --gen-job-key-file=<TXT>  Tell oarsub to generate the ssh key automatically(the %jobid% pattern is replaced
+                               by the job identifier)
+     --import-job-key-inline-priv=<TXT>
-     --job-priv-key=<TXT>      Use a job key.
-Raw private key provided inline --job-pub-key=<TXT>       Use a job key.
-Raw public key provided inline --hold                    Set the job state into Hold instead of Waiting, so that it is not scheduled (you must run "oarresume" to turn it into the Waiting state) -s, --stagein=<DIR|TGZ>       Set the stagein directory or archive --stagein-md5sum=<MD5SUM> Set the stagein file md5sum -D, --DUMPER                  Print result in DUMPER format -X, --XML                     Print result in XML format -Y, --YAML                    Print result in YAML format -h, --help                    Print this help message -v, --version                 Print OAR version number
+                               Use a job key.
+Raw private key provided inline --import-job-key-inline-pub=<TXT>
+                               Use a job key.
+Raw public key provided inline --hold                    Set the job state into Hold instead of Waiting, so that it is not scheduled (you must run "oarresume" to turn it into the Waiting state) -s, --stagein=<DIR|TGZ>       Set the stagein directory or archive --stagein-md5sum=<MD5SUM> Set the stagein file md5sum -D, --dumper                  Print result in DUMPER format -X, --xml                     Print result in XML format -Y, --yaml                    Print result in YAML format -h, --help                    Print this help message -v, --version                 Print OAR version number